githubuniverseworkshops/devsecops-automation-with-ghas/exercises/code-scanning.md

     **Hint** The `uses` key accepts repository relative paths.

 4. After the code scanning action has completed, are there new security results?

+💡 Looks like we've made it to the end!
+[Click here for additional references.](additional-references.md) 💡